imba/snowpack-plugin-imba/README.md

 #### plugins

-Most `imba-snowpack` plugin parameters are optional, except for `entrypoints`.
+All `imba-snowpack` plugin parameters are optional.

 - `entrypoints` defines scripts loaded from html and forming the main entry points to your imba code.
 Can be `.imba` or `.js`.
 Only the script name is relevant, path and extension are ignored.
+- `smartscan` scans the `<script>` tags of all html files to find imba or javascript entrypoints.
 - `target` specifies intended browser capabilities support.
 Check [esbuild](https://github.com/evanw/esbuild#javascript-syntax-support) for additional details.
 - `splitting` enables code splitting during production builds.
 This has not been tested.
 - `minify` does code minification during production builds.